dupenodi/docs/docs/experience-layer/flow-builder.md

 ## Journey

-Map out user experiences with intuitive graphs.
-Visualize the entire user adventure with ease.
+Design and visualize user journeys with intuitive, visual mapping tools.
+Easily create comprehensive user flows to optimize the experience.

 ![Journey](https://loop-niti-assets.s3.ap-south-1.amazonaws.com/loopx-docs/journey.png)

 ## Simulate

-Test your flow to ensure everything works perfectly before going live.
-It’s your chance to iron out any issues.
+Run simulations to validate your flows before they go live.
+Ensure your journeys function as expected, identifying and addressing any issues beforehand.

 ![Simulate](https://loop-niti-assets.s3.ap-south-1.amazonaws.com/loopx-docs/simulate.png)

 ## Gallery View

-See all your Cards at once, just like flipping through slides in Google Slides.
-Get a comprehensive view of your design.
+View all your Cards in a comprehensive gallery, giving you a complete overview of your design in one place.

 ![Gallery](https://loop-niti-assets.s3.ap-south-1.amazonaws.com/loopx-docs/gallery.png)

 ## UI Checks

-Ensure your design meets accessibility standards and other technical requirements.
-It’s like having a personal QA team to catch those pesky issues before they become a problem.
+Run automated checks to ensure your design complies with accessibility standards and meets other technical requirements, helping you avoid issues before they arise.